-- How often does an event occur that is as strange, sublime and fascinating as a periodical cicada emergence?
+- How often does an event occur that is as strange, sublime, and fascinating as a periodical cicada emergence?
 Very rarely.
 Maybe when a comet arrives.
-Four or five times in a lifetime, tops.
+Four or five times in a lifetime, at most.

 - You don’t want to rob future generations of the experience of a periodical cicada emergence, do you?
 You want your grandchildren and great-grandchildren to be able to experience these amazing creatures.

 - Urbanization and other stresses are already shrinking Magicicada broods.
 Why accelerate their demise?
 Do you want the periodical cicadas to have the same fate as the dodo or passenger pigeon?

 - It’s unpatriotic to kill periodical cicadas.
 Why?
 They’re only located in the U.S.A.
 They should be the official insect of the United States of America.

 - Pesticides can cause collateral damage to other insect species like honey bees.
 Like to eat fruit?
 How about honey?
 Well, good luck if you help contribute to the acceleration of the death of honey bees.
 Read more about this topic.
 I think it would be ironic if a farmer sprayed to kill cicadas, but killed the pollinating insects as well.

 - Can cicadas damage or kill small and fruiting trees?
 I’ve never seen it happen, but it is possible.
 Did you know that you can net these trees instead of drenching your neighborhood with pesticides?
 You can.
 The Magicicada FAQ has a picture of the netting.

 - Pets and people love to eat cicadas.
 Do you want to poison your pets and kids when they eat a cicada treated with pesticide?
 I hope not.

 - Probably the worst part about a periodical cicada emergence is cleaning up their rotting corpses.
 If The Home Depot and Lowes were smart, they would be selling Shop Vacs instead of chemicals.